xma711/notebook/statistics/central_limit_theorem/README.md

 Now the question is: what is the distribution of the sum or average of N observations?

-One example is that, if i throw the die 100 times, and get the sum or average, then i ask one person: what do you think is the distribution of this sum or average?
+One example is that, if we throw the die 100 times, and get the sum or average, then we ask one person: what do you think is the distribution of this sum or average?

 If you look at the results, of course there is one single number for the sum or average.